iHawke/kontext/README.md

 I don't have good memory.
 So, **Kontext** helps me manage the default kubeconfig file better.
 The use-cases are listed below...

-BTW, to find out more about kubeconfig files, please read [this documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+BTW, to find out more about kubeconfig files, please read [this](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 _**Use case 1:**_ &nbsp; You have a new cluster that you want to explore.
 And you just copied a "kubeconfig" yaml for that new cluster from rancher or somewhere to your clipboard.
 Now you want to merge that context to your "~/.kube/config" file.